 - Berbere substitute.
 If you can't find berbere, I suggest using a teaspoon each of paprika, coriander powder, and red chili powder in place of a tablespoon of berbere.
 Adjust this to your desired spice levels!

 Start by cooking aromatics

 Heat a large skillet or Dutch oven with neutral oil (like vegetable, avocado, or grapeseed).
 Then, add one finely diced onion and cook until it's soft on medium heat.
-Then, add a tablespoon of minced garlic followed by red chili powder.
+Then, add a tablespoon of minced garlic or garlic paste followed by red chili powder.
 Allow this to cook for a minute or two.